 LAND FOR WILDLIFE PROPERTY REQUIREMENTS:

-- Intact vegetation or re-vegetated land which is generally greater than two hectares in size;
+- Intact native vegetation or re-vegetated land which is generally greater than two hectares in size

-- Land which provides continuity of habitat across landscapes.
+- Land which increases connectivity of habitat across landscapes.

 In Tasmania, any farm, bush block, council reserve, school ground, golf course, cemetery or other lands that provide valuable habitat and meet the above criteria, can be considered for Land for Wildlife registration.

 LAND FOR WILDLIFE EXPRESSION OF INTEREST: